 When is the iPhone SE 2 coming out?

-Originally, we expected the iPhone SE 2 to launch in March 2017, given that the original iPhone SE was announced in March 2016 and Apple usually updates its phone lines once a year.
-However, following the online Apple Store's "maintenance" where it introduced a new red iPhone 7 and a brand new iPad, the iPhone SE was only treated to a bump in storage to 32- and 128GB.
+Originally, we expected an all new iPhone SE 2 to launch in March 2017, given that the original iPhone SE was announced in March 2016 and Apple usually updates its phone lines once a year.
+However, when Apple introduced a new Product RED iPhone 7 and a brand new iPad back in March 2017, the iPhone SE was only treated to a bump in storage to 32- and 128GB.

-If that wasn't enough, respected Chinese analyst Pan Jiutang claims that there won't be an iPhone SE2 - not even in 2018.
-Jiutang claims that there isn't enough demand for smaller devices as many consumers opt for larger displays for watching movies, playing games and browsing the web, and that the vast majority are accustomed to 5in (or bigger!) displays.
+Analyst Pan Juitang has also suggested that there won't be a new iPhone SE.
+He wrote in July that Apple wouldn’t be updating the 4-inch handset ever.
+Claiming that there isn't enough demand for smaller devices as many consumers opt for larger displays for watching movies, playing games and browsing the web, and that the vast majority are accustomed to 5in (or bigger!) displays.